[Commander] Talius was stunned.

 “A… class?”
 Ethan asked.

-“You don't have classes where you come from?”
-The man asked skeptically.
+“You don’t have classes where you come from?” the man asked sceptically.

 A grim realization dawned on Ethan at that moment.
-He looked at the leftmost corner of his vision.
-There was a flashing prompt there, it lay forgotten in the heat of the situation.
+He looked at the leftmost corner of his vision and saw a flashing prompt there, forgotten, or ignored, in the heat of the moment.

 <UNKNOWN DATA INTERFACE AVAILABLE, WOULD YOU LIKE TO CONNECT?>